dbos-inc/dbos-docs/docs/tutorials/self-hosting.md

 description: Learn how to self-host DBOS Transact applications
 ---

-You can run DBOS applications anywhere as long as they have a Postgres database to connect to.
+You can run DBOS applications anywhere with `npx dbos start` as long as they have a Postgres database to connect to.
 This guide describes tools that make it easy to self-host DBOS applications in production.

 ## Admin API